 As for wire diameter, .030-in. diameter makes a good all-around choice for welding a wide range of metal thicknesses in home and motorsports applications.

 For welding thinner material, use a .023-in. wire to reduce heat input.
 For welding thicker material at higher total heat levels, use .035-in. (or .045-in. wire if it's within your welder's output range).
+We covered MIG welding stainless steel in a separate article.

 In order to operate a MIG welding machine, a shielding gas source is necessary in order to shield the area from the nitrogen and oxygen commonly found in the atmosphere which can interfere with the quality of the weld.